BhavanaP/JavaAppXMLFiles/README.md

 Data Input Forms

 A data input form consists of one or more form elements that is capable of accepting input from a user.
-I have consider 7 types of form elements: textbox, submit, reset, check box, radio buttons, select list, and multiple select list.
+I have considered 7 types of form elements: textbox, submit, reset, check box, radio buttons, select list, and multiple select list.
 Each of these form elements except for submit and reset has a datatype (integer, decimal, or string) associated with it.
 If a datatype is not provided, string would be assumed as the default data type.
 If a data input form contains at least one multiselect form element or a check box group of two or more check boxes, one or more of the remaining (single valued) form elements must be classified as key elements.
 This is to facilitate creating a separate relational table for storing the multiple select values.

 The data input form is described in XML.
-Some sample forms are shown below:

-form1.xml.
-form2.xml.
 XML Schema for Data Input Forms

-Some comments on the XML schema for data input forms (Note: You do not have to write a XML Schema for this!, although it would be nice to do so and validate the data input form XML files):
 Every data input form must have a title element which must have a caption sub-element.
 The id attribute of the root element is ignored.
 Following the title element, the data input form may have one or more form elements which can be one of 7 form element types described earlier.
 Any number of break elements may be present between form elements or between the different options in a check box group or radio button group.